ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-supply-chain-use-cases.md

 {: #deployment-chain title="Deployment Example of SCITT in Software Development"}

 # Software Supply Chain Use Cases
+SCITT fundamental architecture emphasizes heavily on introducing transparency and accountability to the entire steps involved in software delivery.
+With the advancement of Software Bill of Materials (SBOM) as a standard practice for managing software deliveries the below use case will take SBOM as an example to illustrate how a SCITT based system can augment security built using SBOMs.

 ## Software Bill of Material